Private office spaces lead to more productivity, and remote workers face challenges, according to a study by Olivet Nazarene University.

 Respondents had an average of nine conversations via messaging platforms, and eight face-to-face conversations per day.
 An estimated 54% use instant messaging platforms (Slack gets a shout-out here), but half say they use it for “more socializing than is appropriate,” yet only one in five say it hurts their productivity.

-There are conspiracists who weigh in, as 45% surveyed believe messaging platforms are used for surveillance.
+There are conspiracists who weight in, as 45% surveyed believe messaging platforms are used for surveillance.

 SEE: Slack: A cheat sheet (free PDF) (TechRepublic)